 Parish Councils are required to adopt their own Codes and to make them available for inspection.

-The Authority has also appointed one Independent Person for Standards – Mrs Madge Marshall Brown, and a reserve Independent Person, Mr Fred Mann.
+The authority has also appointed one Independent Person for Standards – Ms Sue Wroe, and a reserve Independent Person, Mr Fred Mann.